discordjs/guide/guide/interactions/replying-to-slash-commands.md

 :::
 ::::

 A slash command is just one type of interaction.
-Therefore, we should first check if the interaction is a slash command by calling `.isCommand()`.
-Next, we check the name of the command by accessing the `.commandName` property.
-Finally, we reply to the interaction by calling `.reply()`.
+Therefore, you should first check if the interaction is a slash command by calling `.isCommand()`.
+Next, you check the name of the command by accessing the `.commandName` property.
+Finally, you reply to the interaction by calling `.reply()`.

 ::: danger
 You MUST reply to the interaction within **3 seconds** of receiving it.